 - Simple Font: Using Arial, Calibri, Times New Roman, or Georgia?

-- No Headers/Footers: Contact info is in the main body of the document?
+- No Headers or Footers: Contact information is in the main body of the document?

 - Correct File Type: Saved as a .docx or text-based .pdf?